 “We demand that the names of these murderers be removed from the memorial,” wrote the Immortal Barrack.
 “In the nearest future a separate information board with the surnames of those who personally carried out acts of repression.
 Murderers must not be mentioned on the same memorial as the victims.”

-On 2 November, chairman of Memorial Jan Rachinsky, explained why a single list including all those buried at the site was, in his view, the only possible solution.
+On 2 November, the chairman of Memorial Jan Rachinsky, explained why a single list including all those buried at the site was, in his view, the only possible solution.